leangjia/blender_docs/trunk/blender_docs/manual/animation/constraints/transform/transformation.rst

 It contains the output (to owner) settings.

-Map To
+Loc, Rot, Scale
    The three radio buttons allow you to select which type of property to control.

    Location, Rotation, and Scale

 Order (Rotation)
    For rotation, allows specifying which :term:`Euler` order to use during evaluation of the constraint.
 Defaults to using the order of the constraint owner.

-To
+X/Y/Z Min, Max
-   The *min* and *max* number fields control the lower and upper bounds of the output value range, independently for each mapped axis.
+   The *Min* and *Max* number fields control the lower and upper bounds of the output value range, independently for each mapped axis.
    Note that if a min value is higher than its corresponding max value, the constraint behaves as if it had the same value as the max one.

 Mix
    Specifies how the result of the constraint is combined with the existing transformation.
    The set of available choices varies based on the type of transformation.